-Toto, Dometic and Kohler are the popular names to look for in the industry.
+Toto, Dometic, and Kohler are the popular names to look for in the industry.
 Kohler and Toto in particular have huge influence, with the former branching out into multiple home appliances.
 There are a lot of benefits of being surrounded by Kohler products, which not only offer an excellent warranty, but tend to last longer than the average brand.
 Toto has an endless catalog of gravity-feed toilets, giving you several options when one model isn’t to your liking.
 Their versatility is a huge plus in a market where some of the toilets have similar features.

 Pros And Cons Of Gravity-Feed Toilets

 Proven Technology – If there is one thing you want with a toilet, it’s reliability.
-The technology that is used for gravity-feed toilets is decades old, and continues to improve.
+The technology used for gravity-feed toilets is decades old, and continues to improve.
 That means failure rates are low if you go with a reputable brand.
 And with years of documentation available for the repair of gravity-feed toilets, home repair options are useful when something goes wrong.
 And since the parts are inexpensive, repairs won’t burn your wallet.

 More Designs – Gravity-Feed toilets have more models to choose from than any other type.
-Buyers that are going for a certain look can match their bathrooms up easy by choosing from the many gravity-feed designs.
+Buyers who are going for a certain look can match their bathrooms up easy by choosing from the many gravity-feed designs.
 This includes modern and traditional setups, with many color variations between them.
 Bathrooms that have an alternative design will have a better chance of finding a match with gravity-feed toilets.

-Water Consumption – Gravity-Feed toilets use a lot more water than other types.
-In homes that already have a high water bill (or low water pressure) this can be a problem.
+Water Consumption – Gravity-Feed toilets use a lot more water than other toilet types.
+In homes that already have a high water bill (or low water pressure), this can be a problem.
 It leads to ‘multiple flushes’ to get the bowl clean.
 The problem is expanded when you have multiple gravity-feed toilets in one home or setting, where a hit to the low water pressure is annoying.
 Buyers should look at average flushes per month to get a visual of how much extra water is used with gravity-feed toilets.

 - Double Cyclone Technology gets waste down the first time with one flush.
 This combines the effectiveness of the gravity method with an extra burst of water to help get contents down without having to re-flush.
-It saves you time and of course keeps the water bill low.
+It saves you time and, of course, keeps the water bill low.

 - Nozzles in place of rim holes is a better design choice when going for a thorough flush.
 Consumers can find this on most of the cutting edge toilets, so seeing it with gravity-feed is no surprise.
 When used with the right setup, nozzles thoroughly clear the bowl with one flush.